Literature review | Systems Toxicology | Nov 5, 2019

 Overall, this study clearly demonstrated that the aerosol of THS has less of an impact on the cardiovascular and respiratory systems of ApoE-/- mice than cigarette smoking, and are not significantly different from the effects of smoking abstinence.

-All groups of mice experienced some progression of atherosclerosis during the six-months study, but those exposed to cigarette smoke showed the strongest advancement.
+All groups of mice experienced some progression of atherosclerosis during the 6-months study, but those exposed to cigarette smoke showed the strongest advancement.
 The mice exposed to cigarette smoke had larger areas of atherosclerotic plaques than the other groups.
 Those exposed to THS aerosol had similar sized plaque areas as the sham group.
 The plaque areas were larger than those of the sham-exposed group but smaller than those of the mice exposed to cigarette smoke for the duration of the study.

 • Less CO found on red blood cells